Laptop Mag Verdict

 Acer's strongest addition to the Nitro 5 series offers casual gamers stellar performance at an affordable price.

-The Acer Nitro 5's powerful 9th Gen i5 CPU, capable GTX 1650 and slick design, all at a sub-$1,000 price, make this machine a casual gamer's dream.
+The Acer Nitro 5 offers a powerful 9th Gen i5 CPU, capable GTX 1650 and slick design, all at a sub-$1,000 price, make this machine a casual gamer's dream.
 Starting from $699, the Acer Nitro 5 ($879 tested) runs games remarkably well and stays cool while doing so.
 An abundance of ports, solid gaming performance and an affordable price combine to make the Nitro 5 a category leader over more-expensive competitors, giving them a run for their money at just two-thirds of the price.
+That's why we named the Acer Nitro 5 to our best gaming laptop and top cheap gaming laptops under $1,000 list.

 Acer Nitro 5 price and configuration options